 "Rich media and mobile have provided retailers with a wide array of opportunities for engagement.
 Due to this, consumers now expect a high quality experience and consistency across all platforms, as well as an easy, intuitive journey through to the checkout," says David Smith, director of operations for online retail trade body Interactive Media in Retail Group (IMRG).

-As with physical businesses, online customers look for ease of purchase and quality of service.
-In order to respond to these needs, you may well find yourself employing the same sales techniques as you would offline.
+As with physical businesses, online customers look for ease of purchase and quality of service when they are browsing on your ecommerce website.
+In order to respond to these needs, you may well find yourself employing the same sales techniques as you would offline on your eco0mmerce website.

 "If you're in fast-moving consumer goods or fashion, for example, you're probably going to need to replenish or introduce new stock regularly, in the same way you'd dress a shop window to stand out on the high street," explains Smith.